 Next: QDI(PARM)/DIP(ARM) - enquire and alter display parameters

 Previous Page: LEXIDATA display operations

 Next Page: QDI(PARM)/DIP(ARM) - enquire and alter display parameters

 Displays an image on the Lexidata.
 This will not often be necessary when using the high-level commands, since both GLANCE and RUN do an automatic display.
 NODISP=1 will disable automatic display.
 To reset type NODISP=0.

 There are some, but default values will normally be acceptable.
-By default, the current image is displayed unscaled and centred in the center of the Lexidata screen.
+By default, the current image is displayed unscaled and centred in the centre of the Lexidata screen.

-Use DIPARM to alter the scaling option (note that it is faster NOT to scale the data and MUCH faster, when scaling, to leave LOW = 0, since, where possible, scaling is done by shift operations).
+Use DIPARM to alter the scaling option (note that it is faster not to scale the data and much faster, when scaling, to leave LOW=0, since, where possible, scaling is done using shift operations.)